orangejuice/blog/data/activity/book-a-brief-history-of-ancient-china-2023/record.en.md

   subtitle: Edward L Shaughnessy / 2023 / Bloomsbury Publishing
 ---

-Via tw John f Sullivan What is most interesting about this newly published history of ancient China is that it is not organized like a traditional western history, but instead adopts the unique organizational format invented by China's first ancient historian, Sima Qian ...
+Via Twitter, John F. Sullivan: What is most interesting about this newly published history of ancient China is that it is not organized like a traditional western history, but instead adopts the unique organizational format invented by China's first ancient historian, Sima Qian.